Applicants are to submit the following with their Admission Application

-- 3 science (all courses to be college preparatory and each course to include a laboratory.
-Courses might include biology, chemistry, physics, ect.)
+- 3 Science (all courses to be college preparatory and each course to include a laboratory.
+Courses might include biology, chemistry, physics, etc.)

 - ACT composite score of 18 or above

-- SAT I score of 870 (critical reading and mathematic score combined) or above
+- SAT I score of 870 (critical reading and mathematics score combined) or above

-Score reports must be sent directly from the testing agency or listed on the high school transcripts.
+Score reports must be sent directly from the testing agency.

 Interested in housing?
 More than 1,000 students live in six residence halls featuring community living areas and suites.
 All residential housing facilities are wired for cable television and Internet.
 Lounges and public areas are also hot spots for wireless connections.
 Housing facilities include Woodell (200 male students), Wilson (210 female students), North and South Towers (330 male students in South Tower and 330 female students in North Tower), Sarvay (80 students co-ed) and Mill Street (22 co-ed students) Residence Halls.
 The Office of Housing and Residence Life offers special housing areas including substance free and Greek floors.
 Residence Halls include study lounges, television lounges, kitchens and laundry facilities.
 The Dining Services offers 3 different meals plans for residential students.
 Commuter students may purchase a meal plan through the University dining services.